New in Sweden

 Here you can find information on what to prepare before you leave and after you arrive in Sweden.
 We list the most relevant steps for a PhD student in this page.
 Additionally you can find more general info for planning your move to Sweden here.
-Also take a look at MAH student guide.
+Also take a look at MAU student guide.

 What to think about before your departure?